fchemotti/word-network/README.md

 word-network
 ============

-some tools for playing with the word network underlying the google keyboard predictive text
+Tools for playing with the word network underlying google keyboard's predictive text feature.

+Due to the experimental nature of the project, there is no interface.
+It is intended to be used in interactive Python.